amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-11-05-llm-finetuning-using-lora.md

 With `LoRA` this problem of cost has been tried to solve.
 It proposes a clever technique that uses matrix factorization operations which gradually reduce the amount of memory required to perform computation and to store the weights during model fine-tuning.
 It does this with the following steps:

-Let's consider original weight matrix as: $W$
+Let's consider original weight matrix as: $$W$$

 With `LoRA` while fine-tuning the model instead of modifying all original weights we freeze them.
 We do not make any changes into them.
-Instead we "add" a separate set of weights(let's call it $\Delta W$) to the original weights such as:-
+Instead we "add" a separate set of weights(let's call it $$\Delta W$$) to the original weights such as:-
 $$W + \Delta W$$

 One might wonder that this still will be equal to the original number of weights, just a bunch of different values.